Battle of Dražgoše: Interpretations

 News of the Battle of Dražgoše spread to the United States, where it was lauded as a heroic act of defiance in occupied Europe.
-The battle was further celebrated in communist-era Slovenia.
+The battle was further celebrated in communist-era and present day Slovenia.
 The first small monument to the killed Partisans and villagers was erected in 1947.
 Based on interviews with Partisans and villagers, in 1971 Ivan Jan wrote a popular book on the Dražgoše battle which drew further attention to the event, and in 1976 a large monument was raised dedicated to the nine fallen Partisans and 41 executed civilians; three other monuments were also raised for the executed villagers.
 From soon after the battle to decades later, German casualties were overestimated by various Slovene sources, erroneously citing anywhere from at least 100 German dead and wounded to hundreds of German casualties.
 Jan stated that there were hundreds of German casualties, or at least 100 dead and 200 wounded, and he repeatedly claimed that the Germans were concealing information about the extent of their losses, noting that German documents were unavailable, and thus that there were no exact data on German losses.
 In a 1955, account a villager stated that German soldiers had told him they had suffered 1,200 dead at Dražgoše, or that there had not been even a single Partisan casualty.
 Yet a 1977 article stated that German casualties were unknown.
 The actual, German casualty counts of 27 dead, plus 42 wounded, were established only during the 1980s, when the relevant German historical documents became available.

 The battle was also highly praised after Slovenia declared independence and introduced democracy.
 Danilo Türk, the president of Slovenia, described the Battle of Dražgoše as the "biggest moral victory" of the Slovene nation and as the "victory of responsibility for the future of one's own nation" in 2008.
 He stated that it was a foundation for Slovenia as an independent country.
 Commemorations of the battle are held every year at Dražgoše, with thousands of participants, including the president of Slovenia and other senior leaders.
 Some critical Slovene commentators have described the commemorations as a "cult."